claire-codes/hugo-blog/content/blog/2019-04-17-liquid-tag-page-build-failure-debug.md

 This wasn't helpful at all!

 If the tag contains a valid Liquid tag then there is no error.
-If I put complete rubbish in the example tag, like `{% baby shark doo doo doo %}`, then I receive a more useful error of:
+If I put complete rubbish in the example tag, like <!-- {% raw %} -->`{% baby shark doo doo doo %}`<!-- {% endraw %} -->, then I receive a more useful error of:

 > The tag `baby` on line 25 in `content/blog/filename.md` is not a recognized Liquid tag.
 For more information, see https://help.github.com/en/articles/page-build-failed-unknown-tag-error.